C++ Namespaces and Name Lookup

 4. Argument-Dependent Lookup (ADL)

-2. The namespaces of the argument types — and friends declared inside their classes.
+2. Argument types' namespaces — and friends declared inside their classes.

 namespace ns {